inaimathi/gtypist-single-space/gtypist.typ

 I:(6) Pointed Paragraph (d s -)
 *:_M_R_L21
-S:    Students should be assisted in studying seated at their :desks; cross-questioned as to their needs and desires; ad- :vised to use up-to-date leads based on studies of standards.
+S:Students should be assisted in studying seated at their :desks; cross-questioned as to their needs and desires; ad- :vised to use up-to-date leads based on studies of standards.
  :By-products of student days, well-bred friends, kindness,